Pinkerton (album): Legacy

 For Weezer's subsequent albums, Cuomo moved to simpler songwriting with less personal lyrics.
-Rolling Stone described Weezer's 2001 comeback album, the Green Album, as the "anti-Pinkerton", with album art and "squeaky-clean" production that recalled Weezer's debut.
+Rolling Stone described Weezer's followup, the Green Album (2001), as the "anti-Pinkerton", with "squeaky-clean" production and album art that recalled Weezer's debut.
+Sharp sued Weezer in 2001 for songwriting royalties including songs from Pinkerton.

-Pinkerton's critical standing continued to rise; it came to be considered among Weezer's best work by fans and critics.
-In 2002, Rolling Stone readers voted it the 16th greatest album of all time; in 2003, Pitchfork gave Pinkerton a perfect score and named it the 53rd-greatest album of the 1990s; and in 2004, Rolling Stone gave the album a new review, awarding it five out of five and adding it to the "Rolling Stone Hall of Fame".
+Pinkerton's critical standing continued to rise, and it came to be considered among Weezer's best work by fans and critics.
+In 2002, Rolling Stone readers voted it the 16th-greatest album of all time.
+In 2003, Pitchfork gave Pinkerton a perfect score and named it the 53rd-greatest album of the 1990s.
+In 2004, Rolling Stone gave it a new review, awarding it five out of five and adding it to the Rolling Stone Hall of Fame.
 Over the following years, it appeared in best-of lists by publications including Spin and Drowned in Sound.
-By August 2009, it had sold 852,000 copies in the US and was certified gold.
-In 2016, almost 20 years after its release, it was certified platinum for sales of over one million copies in the US.
+By August 2009, Pinkerton had sold 852,000 copies in the US and was certified gold.
+In 2016, almost 20 years after its release, Pinkerton was certified platinum for sales of over one million copies in the US.
+That year, Alana Levinson of the Guardian wrote that Pinkerton's "conversational, confessional" lyrics were appropriate in the age of social media.

 By 2008, Cuomo had reconsidered the album, saying: "Pinkerton's great.
 It's super-deep, brave, and authentic.
 Listening to it, I can tell that I was really going for it when I wrote and recorded a lot of those songs."
-In 2010, Bell told The Aquarian Weekly: "Pinkerton has definitely taken on a life of its own and became more successful and more accepted ...
-As an artist, you just have to do what you believe in at the time, whether it’s accepted or not.
+In 2010, Bell told The Aquarian Weekly: "Pinkerton has definitely taken on a life of its own and became more successful and more accepted … As an artist, you just have to do what you believe in at the time, whether it's accepted or not.
 You just have to keep going with it."

-In 2010, Weezer embarked on the Memories Tour, playing Blue and Pinkerton in their entirety.
+That year, Weezer embarked on the Memories Tour, playing Blue and Pinkerton in their entirety.
 Cuomo said of the tour: "The last time we played all of those [Pinkerton] songs, they went over like a lead balloon.
 And I just remember that feeling of just total rejection.
 And then to see 5,500 people singing along to every last word through every song on the album, even the really difficult ones, was incredibly validating for me."

 Accolades

-Pinkerton has been named one of the greatest albums by numerous publications.